- North Up(default): The map is displayed North up according to the standard of Nautical Charts.

 For other models such as Noaa, ScanNav acts only as a gateway, the data being extracted from the Noaa servers at the time of the request and then compressed before sending.
 The speed depends on the availability of Noaa servers at the time of the request.

-- Models issued from Meteo-France are available free of charge for ScanNav users starting from version 15.3.
-They include the Winds (standard and Gust), Pressure, Air temperature, and Precipitations.
+- Models issued from Meteo-France include the Winds (standard and Gust), Pressure, Air temperature, and Precipitations.

 - ARPEGE Europe: Covers Europe at High Resolution (0,1°), previsions for 96h, by step of one hour

-- ARPEGE World: Worldwide coverage at 0.5°, previsions for 102h, pby step of 3 hours
+- ARPEGE World: Worldwide coverage at 0.5°, previsions for 102h, by step of 3 hours

-- Starting from version 17.0, 3 new MFWAM models issued from Meteo-France are also available.
-They include Wind at 10 meters, and Wave information (Height, direction, and period) .
+- MFWAM models issued from Meteo-France include Wind at 10 meters, and Wave information (Height, direction, and period) .
 Waves can be choosen between Swell, Wind Waves, or Total Sea.
 The 3 models are:

 - MFWAM France: Coverage and resolution identical to model AROME